vanand96/cs648-instapost-react-app/README.md

 - react-bootstrap-table-next
 - react-bootstrap-table2-paginator

+## Other npm packages installed are

+- aws-amplify
+- axios

 [BASE_URL](https://bismarck.sdsu.edu/api/instapost-query) enviorment variable needs to be set on the lamda functions to run this project

 To run the project, run: